Azure/azure-service-operator/README.md

     ```sh
     az account show
     ```
     Next, we'll create a service principal with Contributor permissions for your subscription, so ASO can create resources in your subscription on your behalf.
+Note that the [ServicePrincipal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) you pass to the command below needs to have access to create resources in your subscription.
+If you'd like to use Managed Identity for authorization instead, check out instructions [here](docs/howto/managedidentity.md)

     ```sh
         az ad sp create-for-rbac -n "azure-service-operator" --role contributor \